Yusreen/Effects-of-Covid-19-in-Europe/README.md

 - Join with Date to get ecdc_Year_week, week_start_date, week_End_date
 - Pivot Counts using indicator Columns(confirmed cases, deaths) and get the sum of daily cases count
 - Sort data using reported_year_week ASC and Country DESC
-- Select only required columns for sink
+- Select only the required columns for the sink
 - Create a sink dataset (Azure Data Lake Storage Gen2)
 - Schedule Trigger
 7. For Daily Path <br>
 - Pivot Counts using indicator Columns(confirmed cases, deaths) and get the sum of daily cases count
 - Sort Data using reported_year_week ASC and Country DESC
-- Select only required columns for sink
+- Select only the required columns for the sink
 - Create a sink dataset (Azure Data Lake Storage Gen2)
 - Used Schedule Trigger
-### Data flow pipelien for Hospital Admissions
+### Data flow pipeline for Hospital Admissions
  ![image](https://github.com/user-attachments/assets/aec51216-3240-41aa-a4c6-4bc33a58bb5c)
 ### Population data transformation
 ![image](https://github.com/user-attachments/assets/4500ca70-de07-42f7-a2a3-11d7d2cb304c)